-Winter is in full swing here in Kansas City, and pests have gone away.
-Right?
+Winter is in full swing here in Kansas City, and pests have gone away – right?
 Unfortunately, not all pests have succumbed to the temperature drop.
-One pest, in particular, is using some unique and destructive methods to survive this winter.
+Otne pest, in particular, is using some unique and destructive methods to survive this winter.
 Of course, we are referring to termites.
-But how do they do it?
+How do they do it?
 Have they learned how to build tiny heating systems for their colonies, or is something else much more troubling going on?
 Let’s find out.

 How Termites Survive Winter

 To understand how termites survive through the winter months, you must first understand where termites live.
 Subterranean termites, the most common termites here in Kansas City, live deep underground in colonies constructed of tunnels.
-During the winter months, to stay warm, these termites dig even deeper.
-But this is not where the problem lies.
+During the winter months, these termites dig even deeper to stay warm, but this is not where the problem lies.
 If you didn’t know, termites are wood-eating, home-destroying pests.
-Your home, being the warmest place around, in no way deters them from continuing their work.
-In fact, it encourages them.
+Your home, being the warmest place around, in no way deters them from continuing their work; in fact, it encourages them.